Law of the United Kingdom: Courts and tribunals

 The Supreme Court of the United Kingdom is the highest court in the UK for all criminal and civil cases in England and Wales and Northern Ireland, and for all civil cases in Scots law.
 The Supreme Court is the final court, in the normal sense of the term, for interpreting United Kingdom law.
-Note that, unlike in some other systems, for example, the United States, the Supreme Court cannot strike down statutes.
+Unlike in some other systems, for example, the United States, the Supreme Court cannot strike down statutes.
 Its precedents can be expressly overridden by Parliament, by virtue of the doctrine of parliamentary sovereignty.
 The Supreme Court came into being in October 2009, replacing the Appellate Committee of the House of Lords.

 In England and Wales, the court system is headed by the Senior Courts of England and Wales, consisting of the Court of Appeal, the High Court of Justice (for civil cases) and the Crown Court (for criminal cases).
 The Courts of Northern Ireland follow the same pattern.

 In Scotland, the chief courts are the Court of Session, for civil cases, and the High Court of Justiciary, for criminal cases.
 Sheriff courts, as they deal with both criminal and civil caseloads, have no equivalent outside Scotland.

 Certain tribunals for administrative law cases have UK-wide jurisdiction, notably those dealing with immigration—the Upper Tribunal (Immigration and Asylum Chamber) and Special Immigration Appeals Commission—military and national security, competition and intellectual property, and a few others.
 Similarly, the Employment Appeal Tribunal has jurisdiction throughout Great Britain but not in Northern Ireland.

 The Judicial Committee of the Privy Council is the highest court of appeal for several independent Commonwealth countries, the British Overseas Territories, and the British Crown Dependencies.